 According to the National Interagency Fire Center, humans cause an average of 80% of all wildfires.
 Wildfires disrupt gas and power services, communications, transportation, and water supply.
-They also result in the deterioration of air quality and the loss of animals, crops, resources, property, and people.
+They also result in the deterioration of the environment and the loss of animals, crops, resources, property, and people.

 Most of these fires can be prevented, and we all play a vital role in this.
 Whether it’s keeping your vehicle maintained to prevent sparks or properly extinguishing a campfire.
 Following just a couple of simple steps can prevent disasters from happening.

 Wildfire lasts all year round in many parts of the country now.
 What can you do to protect yourself and your family from wildland fires and help support our firefighters?

 - Skip starting fires on windy days.
 Save it for when the weather is clearer.

 - Never leave a fire unattended, such as overnight.